MicrosoftDocs/win32/desktop-src/tablet/creating-a-peninputpanel-object.md

-This technique is useful in cases where one [PenInputPanel](frlrfMicrosoftInkPenInputPanelClassTopic) object will be associated with a single control throughout its lifetime.
-In cases where you want to use one PenInputPanel object and associate it with multiple controls, as demonstrated in the [PenInputPanel Sample](peninputpanel-sample.md), use the [AttachedEditControl](frlrfMicrosoftInkPenInputPanelClassAttachedEditControlTopic) property to change the control to which the PenInputPanel object is associated.
+This technique is useful in cases where one [PenInputPanel](https://msdn.microsoft.com/library/ms583923(v=VS.90).aspx) object will be associated with a single control throughout its lifetime.
+In cases where you want to use one PenInputPanel object and associate it with multiple controls, as demonstrated in the [PenInputPanel Sample](peninputpanel-sample.md), use the [AttachedEditControl](https://msdn.microsoft.com/library/ms582239(v=VS.90).aspx) property to change the control to which the PenInputPanel object is associated.

-To attach a [PenInputPanel](frlrfMicrosoftInkPenInputPanelClassTopic) object to a control without using a constructor, use the [AttachedEditControl](frlrfMicrosoftInkPenInputPanelClassAttachedEditControlTopic) property.
+To attach a [PenInputPanel](https://msdn.microsoft.com/library/ms583923(v=VS.90).aspx) object to a control without using a constructor, use the [AttachedEditControl](https://msdn.microsoft.com/library/ms582239(v=VS.90).aspx) property.
 Use this technique for languages that do not support the managed constructors, such as C++.